 Most of your time at a Board meeting will be taken up with presenting and explaining your financial statement you prepare for the Directors and other club officers.
 You should also present it quarterly to the club.
-A financial statement should be sent to Lions Clubs International at the end of each semiannual period.
-The statement form you prefer to use is left up to you to construct.

 You will save yourself a lot of questioning from the Board if you take pains to make sure the financial statement is as clear and accurate as possible.
 Although you are not responsible for the financial decisions and policy regarding spending or receiving of money, you are responsible for making accurate and timely transcriptions of financial data for everyone to understand.